bmay51213/Data-Exploration-and-Analysis/README.md

-# Data-Exploration-and-Analysis
+# Data Exploration and Analysis

-Coronary Artery Disease Prediction
+## Coronary Artery Disease Prediction

 The dataset I chose for this capstone project in the course of Data Exploration and Analysis was examining a Heart Disease dataset from the University of California-Irvine Machine Learning repository.
 The data is conglomerated from 4 different data sources from Cleveland, Hungary, Switzerland, and a VA Facility in Long Beach, California.